Calculate the VAT is not difficult to do in Excel

 But in Excel, values are stored in cells.
 So your formula must use the cell references like this

-To know the value of a product with the tax, you just have to add the product price + the amount of tax
+To calculate the price including VAT, you just have to add the product price + the VAT amount.

 You can also calculate the value of your product with tax in a single formula.

 Explanation of the calculation:

 - First, we take the price of the product (75)

 - And we add the calculation of the amount of tax for this product (75*16%)

 Of course, you have noticed that you have 2 times the value "75" in the formula.
 So we can use a maths rule to simplify the formula.
 We extract the value 75 and write the rest with parenthesis.

 And if you replace the value of the formula by the references of the cells, your formula is